tlorach/nvGraphy/README.md

 When many benchmark files got generated, you can now take them all and drop them to nvGraphy.

-Here we have 2 files (Assassins Creed game) : one for ATI and one for NVIDIA.
-We can see that some parts show divergences between NV and ATI.
+Here we have 2 files : one for a GPU1 and one for a GPU2.
+We can see that some parts show divergences .
 This would be the place where we want to start our investigations...

 Note that if you place your cursor over the curve, you will get a 'tooltip' showing you values.